willcl-ark/lnproxy/README.md

     # Generate a few blocks to activate the channels
     bt-cli generatetoaddress 6 $(bt-cli getnewaddress "" bech32)

 If successful, you will see the channel open transaction IDs and also 6 blocks generated to confirm the channels.
 At this stage, we can switch to the proxy windows and check for errors and also to see which messages have been exchanged between the nodes.
-If all looks good, we can try to me a payment:
+We need to wait for `channel_update` to be exchanged between all channels before we can make a payment.

+Whilst we wait for that, we will set the channel fees for all nodes to zero for testing.
+We use the helper function provided in the c-lightning/contrib/startup_script.sh for this:

+    fees_ln 0 0

+This will recursively set fees on all channels in all directions to zero.

+### Payments

+Hopefully by now we have send the `channel_update` messages for the channels, if you have, you can try a simple single hop pay:

     l1-cli pay $(l2-cli invoice 500000 $(openssl rand -hex 12) $(openssl rand -hex 12) | jq -r '.bolt11')
     l2-cli pay $(l3-cli invoice 500000 $(openssl rand -hex 12) $(openssl rand -hex 12) | jq -r '.bolt11')